Richardinho/react-hero-app-with-routing/README.md

 #### Guards
 The purpose of a guard is to govern access to a route.
-In Angular, there are a number of types of guard defined.
+Angular provides all sorts of guards.
 The simplest is the `CanActivate` guard, which simply determines whether a route should be activated when its path matches the current location.
 There is a `CanDeactivate` guard, which determines deactivation of a route.
 Angular guards can also be used for preloading data and determining whether modules can be lazily loaded.

-The React router does not provide guards, but it is possible to manually implement them.
+React router does not provide guards so you have to implement them yourself.

-The Angular Heroes app uses several different kinds of guard.
+The Angular Heroes app uses several different types of guard.
-In this app, I implemented an equivalent to the 'CanActivate' guard for the admin section.
+I only implmented the most simple of these, the `CanActivate` guard.

 The app requires that the admin page can only be navigated to if the user is currently logged in.
 If they are not, then the app should redirect them to the login page.